 What can be considered as CPD for Architects?

-Continuing Professional Development describes activities undertaken by architects to ensure their professional skills are keep up-to-date with the latest industry developments.
-Generally architecture CPD can be split into 3 forms; – structured, reflective or self-directed.
-Architects learn new information regularly from a CPD training activities that meet their development objectives and improves workplace capability.
+Continuing Professional Development describes activities undertaken by architects to ensure their professional skills are kept up-to-date with the latest industry developments.
+Generally, architecture CPD can be split into 3 forms; – structured, reflective or self-directed.
+Architects learn new information regularly from CPD training activities that meet their development objectives and improves workplace capability.

 Architecture CPD ideas & activities can include: